 – Brian Root, Quantitative Analyst, Human Rights Watch

 “In Africa we are forced to exchange rights and dignity for the fetish of economic development.
 With our hearts, minds and bodies we refuse to do so.
 We fight the good fight.
 HRMI is one of our weapons in this fight.
 Join!”

 – David Matsinhe, Lusophone Research Specialist at Amnesty International, Southern Africa

 “The information collected from country experts can serve as an important measure of the impact of human rights defenders in a wide cross-section of countries, over time.
 The fight for universal respect for the rights of people everywhere requires good data.”

 – Scott Edwards, Senior Crisis Advisor, Amnesty International

-For more information about how and why we are collecting information, please see measuring civil and political human rights.
+For more information about how and why we are collecting information, please see our page on measuring civil and political human rights.

 Survey respondents are human rights researchers and practitioners who are monitoring events in one of the survey countries.
 They must fit in one of the following categories:

 - Human rights expert (researcher, lawyer, or other practitioner) monitoring civil and political rights events in a pilot country.
 They may be working for an international or domestic NGO or civil society organisation.